 Subject: Name of canyoneering route and date you will be canyoneering.

 If you plan to camp overnight as part of a canyoneering trip, you are required to obtain a free backcountry permit, available at the visitor center.

 Restrictions and Concerns

 For the protection of park resources, canyoneering groups are limited to a maximum of eight people, with some exceptions for certain routes near the Fruita area.
-Ask at the visitor center for details.
+View page 5 of the Superintendent's compendium for information about these exceptions.
 Capitol Reef is a clean canyoneering area.
 Minimum impact techniques that do not damage or destroy rock or other park resources are required: